oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 - The "namespaces" prefix list was change from mappings to pairings to provide greater flexibility in managing namespaces and packages.
 - The package "Information" element was renamed to "Metadata" to avoid conflation with information modeling.
 - The package "exports" element was renamed to "roots" to better describe its purpose and effect.
+- Type Options have been revised and expanded to support defining both size and content (value) range limits for primitive types

 -------